 St. Paul himself issued an indulgence by lessening the temporal penance for sin of a straying brother (2 Corinthians 2:6-11), which he had previously imposed on him (1 Corinthians 5:3-5).

-The Catholic Church adds no more in essence to the practices and theological presuppositions of these two passages.
+The Catholic Church adds no more in essence to the practices and theological presuppositions of indulgences then these two passages.

 Please report any and all typos or grammatical errors.